gardener/website-generator/README.md

 > **Note:** You need to download the extended version.
 2. Download Docforge from [GitHub](https://github.com/gardener/docforge/releases).
 > **Note:** In case of a problem with the executable, here is how to [build your local version of Docforge](https://github.com/gardener/website-generator#build-a-local-docforge-executable).
-2. Navigate to Local Disk C.
 3. Create a folder there and name it appropriately.
 4. Extract the downloaded archive files into the folder.
-5. _(Optional)_ Delete the LICENSE and README files.

 ### Build a local Docforge executable